 Golf is often thought of as a very difficult game to play.
-In magazines there are many articles that deal with swing extension, swing plane, width, leg drive, shoulder plane turn, in fact so many theories it can be quite daunting for a beginner golfer.
+In magazines, there are many articles that deal with swing extension, swing plane, width, leg drive, and shoulder plane turn; in fact, so many theories can be quite daunting for a beginner golfer.

 PGA Golf Swing Tips for The Grip

 The grip or way the hands are placed on the club is the most important part of the golf swing.
 The golf swing is a chain reaction of movements that starts off with the grip.

 If the grip is wrong, it means the start of the swing, ‘the takeaway,’ will not be executed correctly.
 This, in turn, causes complications with the wrist cock halfway back and, consequently, the swing plane itself.

 - The left hand must be turned round the grip clockwise enough so that the ‘v’ formed by the thumb and index finger points to the right shoulder.

 - The ‘v’ formed by the thumb and index finger of the right hand must also point to the right shoulder.

 - The thumb of the left hand must be on the right side of the club.
 It is only in this position that it can contain the weight of the club at the transition from backswing to downswing.